-The Lower 5 / Upper 5 curriculum is designed to give you a GCSE programme characterised by breadth, quality and flexibility.
-You will study for 10 qualifications: seven core GCSE subjects and three options.
+The GCSE curriculum is designed to challenge and develop you as an individual learner.
+You will study for 9 qualifications: 5 core GCSE subjects and 4 options.
 In line with other leading girls' schools this is the optimum number of qualifications to aim for in order to avoid overload.
-It is also important that students have time to enjoy the subjects they are studying and to be involved in for example, sport, the Duke of Edinburgh Awards and extracurricular Drama and Music.